-We are a global provider of flow technology, test and measurement products and services, thermal equipment and services, and industrial products and services with operations in over 20 countries.
-We offer a diverse collection of products, which include, but are not limited to, valves, fluid handling equipment, metering and mixing solutions, air filtration products, specialty service tools, diagnostic systems, service equipment and technical information services, cooling, heating and ventilation products, power transformers, and TV and radio broadcast antennas.
-Our products are used by a broad array of customers in various industries, including power generation, chemical processing, pharmaceuticals, infrastructure, mineral processing, petrochemical, automotive services, telecommunications, and transportation.
+We are a global provider of flow technology, test and measurement products and services, thermal equipment and services, and industrial products and services, with operations in over 20 countries.
+Our products include, but are not limited to, valves, fluid handling equipment, metering and mixing solutions, air filtration products, specialty service tools, diagnostic systems, service equipment and technical information services, cooling, heating and ventilation products, power transformers, and TV and radio broadcast antennas.
+Our products are used by a broad array of customers in various industries, including power generation, chemical processing, pharmaceuticals, infrastructure, mineral processing, petrochemical, vehicle service, telecommunications, and transportation.

-We have aggregated our operating segments into four reportable segments in accordance with the criteria defined in SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information" ("SFAS No. 131").
+We have aggregated our operating segments into four reportable segments in accordance with the criteria defined in SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information."
 The factors considered in determining our aggregated segments are the economic similarity of the businesses, the nature of products sold or services provided, production processes, types of customers, and distribution methods.
 In determining our segments, we apply the threshold criteria of SFAS No. 131 to operating income or loss of each segment before considering impairment and special charges, pension and postretirement expenses, stock-based compensation and other indirect corporate expenses.
 This is consistent with the way our chief operating decision maker evaluates the results of each segment.